RummanAnsari/D365FO-FinanceOperations-Projects-ByRumman/Table/TableRelationWithJoin/Readme.md

 ### Verify Data ✅ View Parent Table:
 ```
-SELECT * FROM CustomerTable;
+SELECT * FROM AnsariCustomerTable;
 ```

  # 🧾  Insert Data into AnsariSalesOrderTable
 ```
-INSERT INTO SalesOrderTable (OrderId, CustomerId, OrderDate, TotalAmount)
+INSERT INTO AnsariSalesOrderTable (OrderId, CustomerId, OrderDate, TotalAmount)
 VALUES
 ('SO001', 'C001', '2025-10-20', 5000),
 ('SO002', 'C002', '2025-10-21', 3000),